Jilliane1993/regression_final/README.md

 - Robust Scaler
 - Standard Scaler

+## Data Collection

+My data was collected from scraping using requests python library with BeautifulSoup to parse the collected html.
+The [inital scraping](Initial_scraping.ipynb) collected the general data from a list of horror films on IMDB with 10,000 or more votes, I chose to put a minimum vote limit on the films to avoid outliers such as films with artifically high scores due to lack of user input.
+From this inital scraping some of the data collected includes release year, runtime in minutes, budget, metascore, and subgenre.
+I also scraped for films that fit this search parameters but also contained a specific plot tag of interest, I chose cult films, female protagonist, monsters, and murder as plot tags of interest.
+These tags were used to create a dummified column of 0 not a plot tag for that film, or 1 a plot tag used for that film.
+Each movie on IMDB has a page that shows the demographic breakdown for its score, so I also scraped the tables from these pages to get the scores based off gender and the vote counts per gender.
+The initial, demographic information, and plot tags scrapping resulted in multiple pandas dataframes.
+I [merged](Page_Scraping_And_EDA.ipynb) the dataframes together and then performed some exploratory data analysis, this consisted of correcting formatting issues from the data collection process, removing duplicates, and converting data types.

 **Possible impacts**

 Depending on the use these models could be use to predict potential positive audience response for adding a movie to a streaming service, screening a new movie at a theater, or when determining to fund a pitch movie.